cbielow/PTXQC/vignettes/readme.txt

-This folder contains the package vignettes in Markdown (.md files).
+This folder contains the package vignettes in Markdown (.Rmd files).

 When the package is build, R/knitr will automatically create 'proper' vignette files, which end up as HTML in PTXQC/doc/*.html.

+On GitHub, you can just open any of the vignettes and they will be displayed as HTML in your browser.

-Thoughts on GitHub:
+Technical thoughts on GitHub:

 Since this package is also hosted on GitHub, vignettes can be directly viewed 'raw' by just browsing to this directory (PTXQC/vignettes).
 GitHub has a nice feature, which renders the Markdown header as table (instead of displaying the YAML text or ugly LaTex commands).